-LPN to RN Transition: Currently licensed LPNs who have been accepted to the nursing program may be offered the option of entering a summer LPN to RN Bridge Program providing they have completed all the general education courses required as outlined in the LPN to RN Curriculum.
-Applicants must have graduated from an LPN program after May 15, 2011 or have at least one (1) year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification from employer at the time of application.
+Licensed LPNs who have been accepted to the Nursing Program may be offered the option of entering a summer LPN to RN Bridge Program providing they have completed all the general education courses required as outlined in the Nursing Track 2: LPN to RN Curriculum.
+Applicants must have graduated from an LPN program after May 15, 2017 or provide documentation of 1 year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification from employer at the time of application.

-Transfer of Nursing Credit: Students seeking to transfer credit from nursing programs at other institutions will be considered on an individual basis.
-Students must meet the admissions requirements identified by the college and VATNP.
-The student may be asked to provide course descriptions, documentation of completed direct patient care clinical time, course syllabi, achievement or progressive testing scores and selected data from the course instructor in order to determine placement in the nursing program.
+Students seeking to transfer credit from nursing programs at other institutions will be considered on an individual basis.
+Students must meet the admission requirements identified by the college and the nursing program.
+The student may be asked to provide course descriptions, documentation of completed direct patient care clinical time, course syllabi, achievement or progressive testing scores, demonstration of competency in critical nursing skills, and selected data from the course instructor or program director in order to determine placement in the nursing program.
 Consideration will be subject to availability of space.
-Since there frequently are difference among nursing programs, students wishing to transfer should be aware that there may be an interruption in program progression.
-Applicants must be in good standing at their previous college with a “C” average or better and must provide documentation of eligibility to return to that nursing program.
+Since there frequently are differences among nursing programs, students wishing to transfer should be aware that there may be an interruption in program progression.
+Applicants must be in good standing at their previous college with a “C” average or better and must provide documentation of eligibility to return to that nursing program as well as documentation of the number of hours of clinical experience providing direct patient care supervised by a qualified instructor.
 Nursing courses which are being transferred must have been completed within three (3) years prior to admission to the nursing program.

 2. Annual Student Statement of Health Form

-A. Immunizations including tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B.
+a.
+Immunizations including tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B.

-C. Documentation of ability to perform physical demands required in direct patient care activities.
+c.
+Documentation of ability to perform physical demands required in direct patient care activities.